 Any Home screen questions?

-If you have any trouble using your Home screen, or you need more help, drop your questions in the comments below!
+If you have any trouble using your Home screen on iPhone or iPad, or you need more help, drop your questions in the comments below!

 Updated October 2020: Updated for iOS 14 and iPadOS 14.

 Get the best of iMore in in your inbox, every day!

 Thank you for signing up to iMore.
 You will receive a verification email shortly.